 The bottom line is to BE PREPARED.

-Ultimately, you want to consult the info on graduate program admissions websites, email or call the admissions office to see if the program you want to apply to requires the GRE.
+Ultimately, you want to consult the info on graduate program admissions websites, email or call the admissions office to see if the program you want to apply to requires the GRE or if they accept low GRE scores.
 Make sure as well, to check out admission deadlines so that you could get your paperwork in order well in advance.